DravenCat/empoweruAfrica/doc/sprint1_marking.md

 	- 1 mark = documentation has been created, but portions of the codebase are un-documented or the documentation is vague/not helpful
   - 0 marks = documentation has not been created

-  Your Mark: 0 / 3
+  Your Mark: 1 / 3
-  Feedback: README file missing from root directory
+  Feedback: Portions of the codebase are undocumented.
+Missing details about frontend and backend systems.

 ---